Dartmoor Zoological Park: History

 The zoo closed to the public on 23 April 2006.
 Ellis Daw's autobiography, From the Lamb to the Tiger, in which he recorded the history of the zoo during the time that he owned it, was published in 2011.
 Next to the house is a large block of granite on which is inscribed:

-In August 2006, the Wildlife Park was bought for £1.1 million by the Mee family consisting of the matriarch Amelia Mee, four out of five of her children, including Benjamin Mee.
+In August 2006, the Wildlife Park was bought for £1.1 million by the Mee family, consisting of the matriarch Amelia Mee and four out of five of her children, including Benjamin Mee.
 Four days after the family moved in, the jaguar escaped.
 He was later anaesthetised and captured after leaping into the nearby tiger enclosure.
 The following February the zoo obtained the £500,000 it needed for refurbishment of the site and reopened as the rebranded Dartmoor Zoological Park on 7 July 2007.

 The zoo has been a member of BIAZA (the British and Irish Association of Zoos and Aquariums) since 2011 and as a result is able to obtain animals from other BIAZA collections, as well as move certain animals on to other collections in order to become part of breeding programmes.
-In 2011 the zoo was awarded Eden's top wildlife attraction of the year and a Global Enterprise award.
+In 2011 the zoo was awarded Eden's Top Wildlife Attraction of the year.

-In December 2014 the zoo became a charity after raising £340,000 by crowdfunding.
+In September 2014 the zoo became a charity after raising £340,000 by crowdfunding.

 In July 2016 a lynx escaped from the zoo and was free in the Devon countryside for more than three weeks before being recaptured.

+In April 2025, the zoo launched Annual Passes.
+All general admission tickets come with the option of an Annual Pass free of charge, allowing guests to come back as often as they'd like for 12 months from the date of purchase.

 We Bought A Zoo

 A four part television documentary entitled Ben's Zoo was broadcast in 2006.
 It followed the story of Mee and his staff as they worked to rebuild the park.
 In 2008 Benjamin Mee published a book titled We Bought a Zoo, about his and his family's experiences within the zoo.

 The book was loosely adapted into a 2011 film, We Bought a Zoo.
 It was directed by Cameron Crowe following a rewrite of the original adaptation written by Aline Brosh McKenna.
-The film, starring Matt Damon, Scarlett Johansson, Colin Ford and Maggie Elizabeth Jones was released in the U.S. and other major territories on 23 December 2011, and in the UK on 16 March 2012.
+The film, starring Matt Damon, Scarlett Johansson, Colin Ford and Maggie Elizabeth Jones, was released in the U.S. and other major territories on 23 December 2011, and in the UK on 16 March 2012.
 In the film adaptation the zoo is called Rosemoor Wildlife Park, and is situated in the United States.
 The story also differs in that Mee buys the zoo after the death of his wife, whereas she died aged 40 of a brain tumour several months after the purchase.
 Mee and his children have cameo roles within the film.

 Animal collection

-Dartmoor Zoological Park has over 70 different animal species, including some endangered and critically endangered species.
-The zoo has a breeding programme with common marmosets, tapir, slender-tailed meerkats, Kafue lechwe, and wallaby.
+Dartmoor Zoological Park has over 73 different animal species, including some endangered and critically endangered species.
+The zoo has a breeding programme with Asian Short-clawed otters, Amur Leopard and Carpathian Lynx to name a few.